-1.1.1.1 Public DNS Resolver · 1.1.1.1 docs
+1.1.1.1 Public DNS Resolver

 - Cloudflare will not share the Public Resolver Logs with any third parties except for APNIC pursuant to a Research Cooperative Agreement.
 APNIC will only have limited access to query the anonymized data in the Public Resolver Logs and conduct research related to the operation of the DNS system.

-Frankly, we don’t want to know what any one person is doing on the Internet — it’s none of our business — and we’ve taken the technical steps to ensure we can’t.
+Cloudflare has taken technical steps to ensure that we cannot retain our user’s information.

-We wanted to put our money where our mouth was, so we retained one of the top four accounting firms to audit our practices and publish a public report confirming we're doing what we said we would.
+We have also retained one of the top four accounting firms to audit our practices and publish a public report confirming we are doing what we said we would.
 The report is available in the Certifications and compliance resources page.

 Limited data sharing with APNIC